philfrei/SiVi/README.md

 The template code simply has us populating an array of `Color` objects.
 Presumably one will be using these colors with either a `BufferedImage` with a `WritableRaster`, if working with Swing, or a `WritableImage` and `PixelWriter` with JavaFX.

 (9) An Interface is used in this template code as a place-holder to a call to the noise function.
-There are several noise functions that one can use.
-SIVI uses [OpenSimplexNoise]() as the default, and includes Gustafson's implementation of Ken Perlin's [SimplexNoise]() (which has patent restrictions pertaining to the use of 3D, to the best of my limited knowledge).
-SIVI allows one to compare the two.
+There are currently noise functions that one can use.
+SIVI uses [OpenSimplexNoise]() as the default, and includes Gustafson's implementation of Ken Perlin's [SimplexNoise]().
 Other gradient noise functions also exist, such as *ClassicPerlinNoise* and *ImprovedPerlinNoise*.
-These can be brought into SIVI, by implementing `NoiseEngine` and storing the adaptation class in the `enum` collection `NoiseEngines`.
+These can be brought into SIVI, by implementing `NoiseEngine` and storing the adaptation class in the `enum` collection `NoiseEngines.Source`.

 (10) This section is also place-holder code.
 It's purpose is to indicate where on the GUI the plug-in values are displayed.
 SIVI makes use of a functional programming design, where collections of variables are stored in immutable "model" objects.